 I think I found my new favorite dessert.
 Definitely one of the best ways to enjoy all of these fresh summer peaches!
 What’s your favorite way to enjoy peaches? ♥

-More peachy desserts to try: peach bundt cake with brown butter icing, peach streusel muffins, fresh peach cobbler, brown sugar peach crumble pie, peach pecan crisp, rustic strawberry peach galette, and blueberry peach pie.
+More peachy desserts to try: peach Bundt cake (with an incredible brown butter icing), peach streusel muffins, peach cobbler, peach crumble pie, peach crisp, strawberry peach galette, and peach quick bread.Print

 Peaches ‘n’ Cream Bars

-Take advantage of summer's fresh peaches with these easy bars.
-A four layered bar with a brown sugar/oat crust, topped with a creamy peach filling, pecan streusel, and finished off with luscious vanilla icing.
+Take advantage of summer’s fresh peaches with these easy bars.
+A four layered bar with a brown sugar and oat crust, topped with a creamy peach filling, pecan streusel, and finished off with luscious vanilla icing.

 Crust & Topping